ROILTechnology/ROIL_info/terms.md

 part) their selection, coordination, or arrangement of content, and they waive any claim against the other for doing so.

-The Owners of Fandoms that allow content not suitable for children (i.e., under
-18) must mark such Fandoms as “18+” in the Fandom configuration.
+The Owners of Fandoms that allow content not suitable for children must mark such Fandoms as “NSFW” in the Fandom configuration.
 As used in these Terms, the User holding the Home role in a Fandom is considered a Fandom Owner.
 See also, below, **Community Standards**.